The Monthly Business Services Indicators

 B. Coincident indicator series

-The cyclical tendency of this sub-indicator reached its peak of 101.6 in July 2021.
-It has been declining since then and fell below the long-term trend value of 100 in July 2022, reaching 96.1 by April 2023.
-This indicates that the business cycle has been gradually slowing down since H2 2021, and the downward trend intensified in H2 2022.
+The cyclical tendency of this sub-indicator reached its peak of 101.46 in April 2021.
+It has been declining since then and fell below the long-term trend value of 100 in June 2022, reaching a trough in March 2023 with a cyclical trend value of 98.51.
+It has since risen for five consecutive quarters, accelerating to 101.87 in July 2024, indicating a stable recovery.

 Figure 10.
-Annual growth rate and cyclical trend of real GDP Index of Wholesale and Retail, 2020Q1~2023Q1
+Annual growth rate and cyclical trend of real GDP Index of Wholesale and Retail, 2020Q1~2024Q2

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 Figure 11.
-The annual growth rate and circular trend of real GDP in the Accommodation and Catering Industry, 2020Q1~2023Q1
+The annual growth rate and circular trend of real GDP in the Accommodation and Catering Industry, 2020Q1~2024Q2

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 Figure 12.
-Annual GDP growth rate and cyclical tendency of Real Estate and Residential Service Industry, 2020Q1~2023Q1
+Annual GDP growth rate and cyclical tendency of Real Estate and Residential Service Industry, 2020Q1~2024Q2

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan